How Chris Hemsworth and Elsa Pataky Formed One of Hollywood's Most Enduring Romances - E! Online

 "We did everything very quickly—I don't know how we survived as a couple," Pataky admitted to Vogue.
 "We were married and then a year after we had kids.
 It puts a lot of pressure on a marriage, but we came out good because there is a lot of love between us and we are very strong personalities but love each other so much.
 We make it work."

-That's not to say it wasn't touch-and-go there for a moment.
+In fact, they make the whole thing look so enviably effortless sometimes, she feels the need to remind fans their union isn't quite as fantastic as it may appear on the 'gram.
+"It's funny that people think of us as a perfect couple," she told Australia's Body + Soul in 2020.
+"No way.
+It's been ups and downs, and we still keep working at the relationship."

+Because for a minute there, it was actually kinda touch-and-go.
 After scoring his big break with 2011's Thor, Hemsworth booked the likes of The Cabin in the Woods, Snow White and the Huntsman and Red Dawn in quick succession.
 And the Avengers franchise being its own beast, he was plenty busy appearing in its various iterations.

 "My wife and I fell in love, had kids, didn't really see each other for a few years, then fell back in love," Hemsworth told GQ Australia in 2017 of making the most of his career heyday.
 "In terms of work, she's certainly given up more than I have.
 She'd like me to step back and be at home with the kids more, and of course, I want that too.
 But I feel like I'm at this crucial point in my career—I've just got to set up for longevity or I'll slip off."